evantayloryates/yabai-wiki-fork/Disabling-System-Integrity-Protection.md

 5. Reboot
 6. You can verify that System Integrity Protection is turned off by running `csrutil status`, which returns `System Integrity Protection status: disabled.` if it is turned off

-If you ever want to re–enable System Integrity Protection after uninstalling yabai, repeat the same steps except for running `csrutil enable` instead at step 4.
+If you ever want to re–enable System Integrity Protection after uninstalling yabai, **or** if you are running yabai on macOS 10.13.6 (High Sierra) you can and should re-enable System Integrity Protection after the installation has completed.
+Repeat the same steps except for running `csrutil enable` instead at step 4.

 Please note that System Integrity Protection will be re–enabled during device repairs or analysis at any Apple Retail Store or Apple Authorized Service Provider.
 You will have to repeat this step after getting your device back.